New Jersey State Personnel Standards

 Age Range Birth - Death

-Degree Level Requirement Not Specified
+Degree Level Requirement Associate's

 Licensure Specific Curriculum/Coursework The nursing curriculum of all professional nursing education programs shall include 1.
 Content in the sciences, social sciences, and humanities; and 2.
 Nursing courses and clinical experiences in a variety of settings that include: i.
 The promotion, restoration, and maintenance of health across the lifespan; ii.
 Critical thinking; iii.
 The nursing practice act, N.J.S.A.
 45:11-23 et seq., and Board rules, N.J.A.C.
 13:37; iv.
 Legal and ethical issues; v.
 Cultural implications for practice; vi.
 The structure and economics of the health care delivery system; vii.
 Delegation to, and supervision of, licensed practical nurses and unlicensed assistive personnel; viii.
 Management and leadership; ix.
 Interdisciplinary collaboration; x.
 Pain management and end-of-life issues; xi.
 Socialization to the role of the professional nurse; and xii.
 Organ and tissue donation and recovery are designed to address clinical aspects of the donation and recovery process.